10 That Changed America

-10 That Changed America is a series of television documentary films about the history of architecture and urban planning produced by US public service broadcaster PBS member station WTTW from 2013 to 2018.
-The series is presented by Geoffrey Baer and produced by Dan Protess.

-The series comprises seven separate films, each approximately 55 minutes in length.
+10 That Changed America was an American documentary television series produced by Chicago, Illinois PBS member station WTTW from 2013 to 2018.
+The series, presented by Geoffrey Baer and produced by Dan Protess, highlighted the history of architecture and urban planning in the United States.
+It comprised seven episodes, each approximately 55 minutes in length.
 The initial episode on 10 Buildings That Changed America was broadcast in 2013.
-A three part season 1 comprising episodes on 10 Homes, 10 Towns and 10 Parks followed in 2016.

-Season 2 with three further episodes covering 10 Streets, 10 Monuments and 10 Modern Marvels aired in July 2018.
+Three episodes about houses, towns and parks followed in 2016.
+Season 2 with three further episodes covering streets, monuments and marvels aired in July 2018.